Autumn Pepper Relish

 - Carefully ladle hot mixture into eight hot half-pint jars, leaving 1/2-in. headspace.
 Remove air bubbles and adjust headspace, if necessary, by adding hot mixture.
 Wipe rims.
 Center lids on jars; screw on bands until fingertip tight.

-Originally published as Autumn Pepper Relish in Country Woman August/September 2014
+Originally published as Fruit and Pepper Relish in Country Woman August/September 2014